-- It is not required to be used for reinsurance between insurers. - Either the blanks in the form or those in an attached endorsement attached thereto shall be appropriately filled. - It may show the term in any form which clearly states the period during which the insurance is to continue.
-The period shall begin and end on specified dates at 12:01 a.m. standard time, at the location of the property involved. - By special agreement the provisions regarding appraisement or apportionment of loss may be waived and valuations may be agreed upon in advance of loss. - The insurer may add any matter relating to its financial condition, directors, officers, shareholders and history, and the address of its home office and principal office in the United States. - There may be added to the standard form clauses providing for and defining the rights, duties and obligations of mortgagees, assignees and other parties having or acquiring an interest in the insured subject matter. - Clauses may be added (a) Covering subject matter and risks not otherwise covered (b) Assuming greater liability than is otherwise imposed on the insurer (c) Granting insured permits and privileges not otherwise provided (d) Waiving any of the matters which may be waived and which avoid the policy or suspend the insurance (e) Waiving any of the requirements imposed on the insured after loss. - After a covered loss insurer provides a free copy of his or her policy if requested by the insured.
+- It is not required to be used for reinsurance between insurers. - It shall be plainly printed, no smaller than eight-point Century, with subheads in larger type - Either the blanks in the form or those in an attached endorsement attached thereto shall be appropriately filled. - It may show the term in any form which clearly states the period during which the insurance is to continue.
+The period shall begin and end on specified dates at 12:01 a.m. standard time, at the location of the property involved. - By special agreement the provisions regarding appraisement or apportionment of loss may be waived and valuations may be agreed upon in advance of loss. - The insurer may add any matter relating to its financial condition, directors, officers, shareholders and history, and the address of its home office and principal office in the United States. - The insurer may add to the standard form, in red ink, any provisions required or permitted in its policies respecting limitation of liability of the insurer. - There may be added to the standard form clauses providing for and defining the rights, duties and obligations of mortgagees, assignees and other parties having or acquiring an interest in the insured subject matter. - Clauses may be added (a) Covering subject matter and risks not otherwise covered (b) Assuming greater liability than is otherwise imposed on the insurer (c) Granting insured permits and privileges not otherwise provided (d) Waiving any of the matters which may be waived and which avoid the policy or suspend the insurance (e) Waiving any of the requirements imposed on the insured after loss. - Except as otherwise provided in the CIC articles, clauses imposing obligations on the insured and limiting the liability of the insurer may be attached to the standard form. - Whenever a clause is inserted, or rider attached, affecting the standard form liability of the insurer for loss or damage by fire occasioned either directly or indirectly by hurricane, volcanic action or other disturbance of nature, the clause or rider shall be printed in red ink in type larger than small pica and at the head of the policy there shall be printed in red ink and in large boldfaced type the words, "This policy contains limitations of liability not permitted in the California standard form." - After a covered loss insurer shall provide a free copy of his or her policy within 30 calendar days of receipt of a request from the insured.
 Insured is also entitled to a free copy of the policy on an annual basis.